-- assess the risks to employees (and students) from noise at work - take action to reduce the noise exposure that produces those risks - provide employees with hearing protection if noise exposure cannot be reduced by other means - ensure that legal limits on noise exposure are not exceeded - carry out health surveillance where there is a risk to health.
+Assess the risks to employees (and students) from noise at work Take action to reduce the noise exposure that produces those risks

-Personal Protective Equipment (PPE)
+Provide employees with hearing protection if noise exposure cannot be reduced by other means

+Ensure that legal limits on noise exposure are not exceeded Carry out health surveillance where there is a risk to health

+PERSONAL PROTECTIVE EQUIPMENT {PPE}

 The Academy will risk assess tasks that are undertaken and in turn will assess the need to provide for use, suitable and sufficient personal protective equipment/clothing to all appropriate employees.
 All PPE provided will be evaluated to ensure that it complies with current standards of suitability, appertaining to the foreseeable risk exposure, and will be affixed with the CE conformity mark, which denotes manufacturers standards.
 All employees who are required to wear personal protective equipment will be provided with suitable recorded instruction and training on how to correctly use the equipment along with the procedures for replacing any damaged or defective equipment.
 Employees are not to use PPE, which has been identified with patent defects, or is inappropriate for the task.
 The Academy will be responsible for replacing any defective PPE upon request.

-Playground / PE equipment
+PLAYGROUND/PE EQUIPMENT

-The playground is inspected on a daily, weekly and termly basis by the Site Superintendent who will endeavour to carry out any repairs necessary as he/she seems fit and record the date of repair and location.

-Any defects found by a member of staff should be reported to the Head of School/Principal or Site Superintendent as soon as possible.
-Any defects will be rectified as soon as possible and access prevented until such repairs have been completed.
+The playground is inspected on a daily, weekly and termly basis by the Site Superintendent who will endeavour to carry out any repairs necessary as he/she sees fit and record the date of repair and location.
+Any defects found by a member of staff should be reported to the Principal or Site Superintendent as soon as possible.
+Any defects will be rectified as soon as possible, and access prevented until such repairs have been completed.